 The Canons of the Protestant Episcopal Diocese of Michigan incorporate the Canons of The Episcopal Church ("TEC") as adopted and amended from time to time (sometimes referred to as the "Canons of the General Convention").
 The authority of the Diocese is vested in and exercised by its Bishop, its Bishop Coadjutor, if there is one, its Convention, and its Standing Committee, acting under and in subordination to The Episcopal Church, its General Convention, Constitution, Canons and Regulations.
 To the extent there is any conflict between the text of the Canons of this Diocese and the Canons of the General Convention, the latter shall govern.
-References in the Canons of this Diocese to "the Canons of this Diocese" shall mean the Canons of this Diocese incorporating the Canons of the General Convention.
+References in the Canons of this Diocese incorporating the Canons of the General Convention.